-In fulfilling its roles and responsibilities, the key focus areas of the Board during the 2022 financial year are set out below.
+In fulfilling its roles and responsibilities, the key focus areas of the Board during the 2023 financial year are set out below.

-Key focus areas of the Board during the 2022 financial year included:
+Key focus areas of the Board during the 2023 financial year included:

-- Approving the acquisition of Australian Pharmaceutical Industries Ltd and the formation of the Group's Health division - Overseeing the development of the Mt Holland lithium project - Overseeing management's strategy to develop a Group data and digital ecosystem and the formation of the OneDigital division - Guiding and supporting management in relation to the Group's continued response to the COVID-19 outbreak, with a key focus on the health, safety and wellbeing of the Group's team members and customers - Reviewing and providing input into the business operations and the strategic plans of each division likely to impact long-term shareholder value creation - Monitoring changes in the domestic and global external environment, including inflationary and supply chain pressures, and overseeing management's strategies in relation to these areas - Overseeing management's performance in strategy implementation - Overseeing the implementation of strategy to address areas of underperformance and reposition the portfolio to deliver growth in shareholder returns - Monitoring and evaluating growth opportunities to complement the existing portfolio including the acquisitions of Adelaide Tools (now Tool Kit Depot) and Beaumont Tiles by Bunnings
+- Overseeing the continuing development of the Covalent lithium project. - Overseeing the continuing development of the Group's retail subscription program and shared data asset. - Reviewing and providing input into the business operations and the strategic plans of each division likely to impact long-term shareholder value creation. - Monitoring changes in the domestic and global external environment, including inflationary and supply chain pressures, and overseeing management's strategies in relation to these areas. - Overseeing management's performance in strategy implementation. - Overseeing the implementation of strategy to address areas of underperformance and reposition the portfolio to deliver growth in shareholder returns. - Monitoring and evaluating growth opportunities to complement the existing portfolio, including opportunities in the Health division. - Monitoring the Group's operating and cash flow performance, financial position and key metrics, including financial covenants and credit ratings.

-- Monitoring the Group's operating and cash flow performance, financial position and key metrics, including financial covenants and credit ratings and approving of return of capital to shareholders - Reviewing the Group's risk management framework, overseeing the implementation of strategies to improve the Group's risk management framework and monitoring that the Group is operating with due regard to the risk appetite set by the Board - Reviewing and updating the Group's risk appetite statement to reflect new and emerging risks and changing circumstances - Monitoring the Group's safety performance and overseeing implementation of strategies to improve safety performance and enhance workplace safety awareness - Monitoring the Group's performance on key ESG metrics and overseeing implementation of strategies to improve ESG performance and enhance ESG awareness - Overseeing the Group's remuneration framework and remuneration outcomes for senior management - Reviewing the processes in place to attract, develop, motivate and retain talent - Reviewing and updating policies, reporting and processes to improve the Group's system of corporate governance and compliance
+- Reviewing the Group's risk management framework, overseeing the implementation of strategies to improve the Group's risk management framework and monitoring that the Group is operating with due regard to the risk appetite set by the Board. - Reviewing and updating the Group's risk appetite statement to reflect new and emerging risks and changing circumstances. - Monitoring the Group's safety performance and overseeing implementation of strategies to improve safety performance and enhance workplace safety awareness. - Monitoring the Group's performance on key ESG metrics and overseeing implementation of strategies to improve ESG performance and enhance ESG awareness. - Overseeing the Group's remuneration framework and remuneration outcomes for senior management. - Reviewing the processes in place to attract, develop, motivate and retain talent. - Reviewing and updating policies, reporting and processes to improve the Group's system of corporate governance and compliance.